Image Credit: Edgar Castrejon

-According to WRAP, 6.7 million tonnes of wasted food goes to landfill in the UK every year, at a cost of over £8 billion.
+According to The Food Standards Agency, 7 million tonnes of wasted food is thrown away in the UK every year, at an estimated cost per household of £470.

-For lots of ideas on how to do this visit www.lovefoodhatewaste.com.
-However there will always be some leftovers, wether it be potato peelings, used teabags or that tiny bit that could not be eaten.
+There will always be some leftovers, whether it be potato peelings, used teabags or that tiny bit that could not be eaten.

-So what about the rest?
-A few councils are beginning to collect food scraps as part of their household recycling collections.
-If your council does this they will rovide you with a kitchen caddy to save your scraps in.
-Some councils may also accept food waste in their recycling sites.
+Most local councils now collect food scraps as part of their household recycling collections.
+If your council does this they will provide you with a kitchen caddy to save your scraps in, and some councils may also accept food waste in their recycling sites.
 If you do not have a compost heap you can include all your vegetable matter in them as well.

-So what happens to your food waste?
+What happens to your food waste after it is collected?
 It will composted using a closed vessel, which will heat the food until it breaks down, whereafter it can be used as a soil improver.
 You can find out more about this from the Food Waste Network

 If your local council does not collect food scraps, or you want to compost all your own food waste you can use a Bokashi Bin.
 Yes, every bit of food can be composted in a Bokashi bin - fish, meat, bones, fruit, veg and dairy.
 You simply put your food in the bin and add Bokashi bran, which contains 'Effective Microrganisms' to break down the food.
 Once it is broken down (in about two weeks) it can be used as a soil improver or added to a compost heap to accelerate composting.